How to Take Care of Your Home Furniture

 How to Take Care of Genuine Leather Furniture

 Compared to fabric, leather is easier to maintain and is arguably sturdier.
-This said, here are some simple ways you can keep this high-quality material.
+This said, here are some simple ways you can preserve this high-quality material.

 - Wipe off your leather furniture regularly.
-Like any other materials, the most basic way to take care of your leather furniture is to wipe it clean.
+Like any other material, the most basic way to take care of your leather furniture is to wipe it clean.
 When it comes to leather, cleaning is pretty much light work.
-Just take a damp cloth and wipe the spills or dust.
+Just take a damp cloth and wipe the spills or dust away.
 However, use gentle cleaning materials and a smooth cloth to prevent scratching and fading.